Early Cyrillic alphabet: History

-The Cyrillic alphabet was very well suited for the writing of Old Church Slavic, generally following a principle of "one letter for one significant sound", with some arbitrary or phonotactically-based exceptions.
+The early Cyrillic alphabet was very well suited for the writing of Old Church Slavic, generally following a principle of "one letter for one significant sound", with some arbitrary or phonotactically-based exceptions.
 Particularly, this principle is violated by certain vowel letters, which represent [j] plus the vowel if they are not preceded by a consonant.
 It is also violated by a significant failure to distinguish between /ji/ and /jĭ/ orthographically.
 There was no distinction of capital and lowercase letters, though manuscript letters were rendered larger for emphasis, or in various decorative initial and nameplate forms.
 Letters served as numerals as well as phonetic signs; the values of the numerals were directly borrowed from their Greek-letter analogues.
 Letters without Greek equivalents mostly had no numeral values, whereas one letter, koppa, had only a numeric value with no phonetic value.
 Since its creation, the Cyrillic script has adapted to changes in spoken language and developed regional variations to suit the features of national languages.
 It has been the subject of academic reforms and political decrees.
 Variations of the Cyrillic script are used to write languages throughout Eastern Europe and Asia.

 The form of the Russian alphabet underwent a change when Tsar Peter the Great introduced the civil script (гражданский шрифт, or гражданка, graždanka), in contrast to the prevailing church typeface, (церковнославя́нский шрифт) in 1708.
 (The two forms are sometimes distinguished as paleo-Cyrillic and neo-Cyrillic.)
 Some letters and breathing marks which were used only for historical reasons were dropped.
 Medieval letterforms used in typesetting were harmonized with Latin typesetting practices, exchanging medieval forms for Baroque ones, and skipping the western European Renaissance developments.
 The reform subsequently influenced Cyrillic orthographies for most other languages.
-Today, the early orthography and typesetting standards remain in use only in Church Slavonic.
+Today, the early orthography and typesetting standards remain in use only in Slavonic.
 A comprehensive repertoire of early Cyrillic characters has been included in the Unicode standard since version 5.1, published April 4, 2008.
 These characters and their distinctive letterforms are represented in specialized computer fonts for Slavistics.

 Alphabet

-In addition to the basic letters, there were a number of scribal variations, combining ligatures, and regionalisms used, all of which varied over time.
+In addition to the basic letters, there were a number of scribal variations, combining ligatures, and regionalisms used (for example, the additional letter ꙉ, which was used officially by the Serbians), all of which varied over time.

-Sometimes the Greek letters that were used in Cyrillic mainly for their numeric value are transcribed with the corresponding Greek letters for accuracy: ѳ = θ, ѯ = ξ, ѱ = ψ, ѵ = υ, and ѡ = ω.
+Versions of this initial alphabet where the letters ҁ and ѿ are omitted are also valid, since ҁ did not have a phonetic value nor an official placement in the alphabet with some putting it between п and р to correspond with the placement of the Greek letter ϙ and other putting it right at the end, and ѿ came later as ligature of ѡ and т.
+The Greek letters that were used in Cyrillic mainly for their numeric value are sometimes transcribed with the corresponding Greek letters for accuracy: ѳ = θ, ѯ = ξ, ѵ = υ, ҁ = ϙ, ѱ = ψ, and ѡ = ω.